 File Form I-131, cover letter, filing fee and all supporting documentation according to your filing instructions.
 Use an overnight method (e.g. FedEx, UPS) to mail your expedited request.

 Contact the National Customer Service Center (NCSC) at 1-800-375-5283 one week after filing to follow up on your request.
-Be prepared to follow up with an Infopass appointment at your local USCIS office.
+Be prepared to attend an appointment at your local USCIS office soon after if requested.

 Consequences of Leaving the United States

 Before departing the United States, understand what documents you will need to reenter the U.S. Generally, you should obtain your travel document before leaving the United States.
 Likewise, understand whether or not your departure will negatively impact your application(s) for immigration benefits.

 For example, travel outside of the United States may have severe consequences if you are in the process of adjusting status to permanent resident (applying for a green card).
 In general, if you are seeking immigrant status (green card) and depart the United States without Advance Parole, you may be inadmissible to the United States upon return, or even if admitted, you may be found to have abandoned your I-485 application.